 The downside of my battle with the Dark Side was that while tooling around I managed to lose both dogs.
 The scenario is now that I am looking for black dogs, on a black night, in thick fog, armed only with a torch that has a six foot beam.
 Being trained gundogs they responded with total antipathy to my increasingly enraged calls.
 Every so often the torch reflected off a pair of eyes but there was not sufficient definition to ascertain which badly behaved mongrel was within shouting range.
 It was as if they knew that while I could see roughly where they were, I could not make out which one they were.
 They were protected by anonymity through similarity, so I did the only fair thing and berated them both when I did finally round them up.

 It occurred to me that I was visually disabled by a combination fog and night to a very similar extent to many people who lose their sight.
 It is the same with hearing, most of our customers can hear, indeed in the right environment of minimal background noise with clear speech, they can hear quite well.
 People around them often struggle to understand this and perceive their hearing as variable, which indeed it is but based upon surroundings rather than attitude!
-We tried to educate those with good hearing by building a hearing loss simulator.
+We tried to educate those with good hearing by building a hearing loss simulator showing what hearing loss sounds like.
 This page on the website is an attempt to illustrate this loss and hopefully also stress that the use of hearing aids is a good start to improve the situation but is not an instant cure or a magic fix.
 Some environments are difficult to hear in regardless of your hearing loss.
 So, I would urge those who live with someone unfortunate enough to suffer from a hearing impairment to be tolerant and understanding, as I will try to be on future dark nights with badly behaved black dogs.
 If you do this, I will promise to suppress my urge to spray at least one of them with fluorescent paint.